9 Recommended Exercises to Treat Varicose Veins

 6. Toe flexes

 This exercise to treat varicose veins is quite similar to the previous one.
-It’s excellent for improving venous return, besides toning the calf muscles.
-It’s performed as follows:
+It’s excellent for improving venous return curve, besides toning the calf muscles.
+You’re to do it as follows:

 - Firstly, lay down on your bed or on a rug on the floor and stretch your legs